aawaheed/magic/backend/files/misc/common-startup-files/default.md

 * If the user asks for an embed script for an AI chatbot, you MUST search for and follow the "Create Embed Script for AI Chatbot" workflow using the "get-context" function, unless the user explicitly tells you not to.
 * If the user asks you to create HTML and save as a web file, then *DO NOT* show the HTML unless use explicitly tells you to show the HTML to you, but just save it by default.

+### About HTML widgets

+An HTML widget is a small snippet of dynamically create HTML, that can be injected into for instance an AI chatbot to have the AI render "micro apps" with a user interface.
+When creating widgets follow these rules.

+1. Always use *absolute URLs* with the backend URL found further up in this document as your base when retrieving data from the backend.
+2. *Never* use `DOMContentLoaded` in your JavaScript, since the widget is dynamically added to an existing HTML DOM structure, so `DOMContentLoaded` will never trigger.
+Use standard JavaScript instead.
+3. The same widget can be displayed in the frontend multiple times.
+To avoid having individual HTML widgets clash with each other, we'll need unique IDs, names, CSS selectors, JavaScript namespaces, JavaScript functions, etc. Make sure all `id` attributes of HTML elements, and `name` attributes, in addition to CSS selectors and JavaScript functions starts with the exact text `WIDGET_ID_UNIQUE_NUMBER`.
+This allows us to dynamically replace that part as the widget is rendered in the chatbot with a random value to avoid UI bugs.
+4. Widgets are *ALWAYS* saved inside of a module, and *NOT* as web files.
+5. When associating a widget with an AI type, make sure you pass in a fully qualified path, such as for instance '/modules/XYZ/widgets/WHATEVER.html' where XYZ is your module and WHATEVER the filename for your widget.
+6. When creating JavaScript for widgets, please account for HTTP endpoints returning nothing.
+Endpoints returning arrays for instance, will return empty string if there are no items in the array and not `[]`.

 ### Image instructions

 * If you find relevant images in the context then return these images as follows to the user ![image_description](image_url).